Jennifer writes in:

 The average amount of water used in a flush has varied over time.
 Toilets from the 1950s use as much as eight gallons per flush.
 Over time, the total amount per flush has gone down drastically.
 Currently, the average toilet manufactured today uses about 1.5 gallons per flush.
 Since many people aren’t necessarily using brand new toilets, I’ll calculate the average at two gallons of water use per flush.

 So, how many times does a person flush per day?
-This AWWARF study indicates the average person flushes a toilet 5 times per day.
-This survey would indicate that the average person has 1.5 “brown” flushes per day.
+A recent AWWARF study indicates the average person flushes a toilet 5 times per day.
+And a survey that I saw recently indicates that the average person has 1.5 “brown” flushes per day.

 We have our data – now let’s do the math.